Friday, October 23, 2015 at 8PM in North Dallas/Bluffview Residence Saturday, October 24, 2015 at 8PM (Private residence in central Dallas)

 Directions and Menu for the Friday evening concert will be either emailed or mailed via USPS 10 days prior to the performance to all patrons who purchased tickets.

 World renowned soprano Ava Pine joins the Dallas Bach Society in an evening of lieder as Maestro Richman accompanies at the fortepiano.
-Schumann’s Frauenliebe und –leben will be the principal work, along with song repertoire of Mozart and Schubert.
-Seats are of course limited – subscribe now to guarantee your chance to appreciate the artistry of the glorious Ms. Pine under ideal circumstances!
+Featured will be Ava’s choice of song repertoire from Mozart and Haydn to Schubert.
+Seats are of course limited – subscribe now to guarantee your chance to appreciate the artistry of the divine Ms. Pine under ideal circumstances!

 Soprano Ava Pine, a native of Texas, continues to dazzle audiences and critics with her rewarding vocalism and compelling commitment to character, creating vivid and captivating portraits on stage.
 Equally at home with opera, oratorio or recital, and accomplished in works ranging from baroque to contemporary, Ava brings great vocal and dramatic range to her work, as Opera News writes: “Ava Pine…all but stole the show.
 By turns seductive, determined, wounded and moved, she sailed sweetly through a vast range of pitches.”